finbourne/lusid-sdk-csharp-preview/sdk/docs/OrderGraphApi.md

             try
             {
-                // [EARLY ACCESS] ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.
+                // ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.
                 PagedResourceListOfOrderGraphPlacement result = apiInstance.ListOrderGraphPlacements(asAt, paginationToken, sortBy, limit, filter, propertyKeys);
                 Debug.WriteLine(result);
             }